Sitecore-Hackathon/2019-GoHorse/documentation/README.md

 		/sitecore/system/Settings/Forms/Submit Actions/Face Login/Upload Contact Avatar

 2. Subscribing and Unsubscribing from the (cloud) Face Detection program (This part is important to mitigate privacy concerns)
-* The Face Recognition works as biometric ID of the person - just as fingerprint scanners When the user opts-out, his information is totally removed from the cloud Face API, and thus no Face Login is allowed with that face.
+* The Face Recognition works as biometric ID of a person - just as fingerprint scanners When the user opts-out, his information is totally removed from the cloud Face API, and thus no Face Login is allowed with that face.
 * Field Types:
 		/sitecore/system/Settings/Forms/Field Types/Basic/Adhere to Face Login